hcsaba1982/ms-advanced/advanced training/3-network-policies-advanced/README.md

 ## 3.2.
 Implement global egress policies for the cluster

-Next we will implement a simple policy that allows egress communication among cluster endpoints, includin workload endpoints and host endpoints.
+Next we will implement a simple policy that allows egress communication among cluster endpoints, including workload endpoints and host endpoints.
 This follows a design principle that allows all intra-cluster communication since we will be implementing granular ingress microsegmentation policies.
 This simplifies the policy implementation while providing comparable security posture.
-However, for external communication, we will be implementing in later exercises granular ingress and ingress policies to workload and host endpoints.
+However, for external communication, we will be implementing in later exercises granular egress and ingress policies to workload and host endpoints.

 ```
 cat 3.2-egress-policies.yaml